Common allergens associated with cats

 Another tactical move is investing in an air purifier.
 These savvy devices are like having your very own air-quality wizard, working around the clock to zap airborne allergens and giving you the gift of sneeze-free air.
 Remember, the key here is to keep the air as clean as your intentions of maintaining a happy, healthy home.

 Your lovable kitty’s bedding and play areas are also strategic points that require regular attention.
-Wash bedding in hot water, and if possible, opt for pet furniture that is straightforward to sanitize.
+Wash bedding in hot water, and if possible, opt for pet furniture that’s simpler to sanitize.
 This routine is like putting a force field around areas that could otherwise be high-allergen zones.

-• Brushing your cat is a bonding activity that also serves a dual purpose in the fight against allergens.
-It’s like you’re the secret agent intercepting messages — or in this case, loose hair and dander — before they can disperse.
+- Brushing your cat is a bonding activity that also serves a dual purpose in the fight against allergens.
+It’s like you are the secret agent intercepting messages — or in this case, loose hair and dander — before they can disperse.
 Done regularly, this mission can drastically cut down on allergic reactions, but it is best done outside or in a well-ventilated area.

-• Litter matters, so switch to a low-dust, unscented variety to reduce your allergy symptoms.
-It is a simple switch that can have a profound impact on your living environment.
+- Litter matters, so switch to a low-dust, unscented variety to reduce your allergy symptoms.
+It’s a simple switch that can have a profound impact on your living environment.

 Don’t overlook the power of designing your home with allergy defense in mind.
 Choose easy-to-clean furnishings and limit heavy drapes and carpets, which are like VIP lounges for allergens.
 Instead, dance to a different beat with hardwood floors or rugs that can be regularly washed.